derickr/derickrethans-articles/200602151021-london-conference.rst

 through `php|architect`_ by means of a webcast next Friday.
 This is a free webcast for which you can sign up `here`_ .

-Of course a trip by me never goes without taking pictures, you can find them in my `gallery`_ .

 .. _`PHP UK Conference`: http://phpconference.co.uk
 .. _`eZ components`: http://ez.no/products/ez_components
 .. _`talks`: /talks.php